 If you have more dogs the group instinct will take over and follow their master.
 So you can take as many of your four-legged friends as you can safely get on board.

 Inflatable boards or hard boards?

 Inflatable boards are considered to be a good choice for “SUPing” your dog for one reason: the dog’s claws may scratch a hard board.
-Unless the deck of the hard board is covered with a full EVA pad – like the Outback, which makes it perfectly suited for this purpose: SUP with dogs!
+Unless the deck of the hard board is covered with a full EVA pad – like the Outback, which makes it perfectly suited for this purpose!